AdvaithD/protocol-pg/test/bytes-analyis/README.md

 Going back to variables from bytes (uint256, uint256, bool)

-Lets take the packed data
+Lets take the normal (unpacked) data: